wg-osr/walkerga.github.io/class/mu_wizard2.md

 </details>

 <details markdown="1">
 <summary><b>55.
-A Hundread Truths</b></summary>
+A Hundred Truths</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *A golden lidless eye in a pyramid is engraved in the white cover.
 The book decides which page it opens at.*
 - You can see spirits.
 This has multiple uses: invisible creatures are visible to you as faintly glowing outlines; angels, demons and ghosts are translucent but visible even when immaterial; enchanted items and possessed or cursed creatures have a faint aura around them; spellcasters, undead and magical beasts radiate magic.
-When you search a room or observe a scen, roll 1D6.
+When you search a room or observe a scene, roll 1D6.
 On a roll of 1, you are frightened by a random ghost.
 - For each time you studied this book, you can predict the weather once.
 To do so, simply tell the referee which weather will happen the next day.
 - Roll 1D4, you gain the following spell: 1.
 [Arcane Mark](/2020/11/13/arcane-mark/), 2.
 [Dream](/2020/11/13/dream/), 3.
 [Object Reading](/2020/11/13/object-reading/), 4.
 [Vision of Death](/2020/11/13/vision-of-death/)
 ###### *From the Library of Attnam's [Diviner](https://attnam.blogspot.com/2018/07/class-diviner-wizard.html)!*